CopelandCodes/SetupSheets/README.md

 The app features:

-A main screen listing all parts with search functionality.
+* A main screen listing all parts with search functionality.

-An editor screen for adding or editing part details.
+* An editor screen for adding or editing part details.

-The ability to record tooling, coordinates, and notes.
+* The ability to record tooling, coordinates, and notes.

-Easy navigation and a clean, modern design.

-Confirmation prompts before deleting any data.
+* Confirmation prompts before deleting any data.

 # Development Environment

 IDE: Android Studio
 Language: Kotlin
 Framework: Jetpack Compose for the UI
 Database: Local persistence using Room
 Version Control: Git and GitHub
 Device: Android Emulator

 # Useful Websites